shivhub09/DEEP-LEARNING/readme.txt

-first nlp tutorials will be added to the list below.
+first nerual networks and deep learning tutorials will be added to the list below.